 How can my child make up his/her missed class work or homework during absence?
 If your child misses one day of school:

-- ➤ Please do not call the main office for assignments. - > Upon your child returning to school the next day, he/she is to request from the teacher any missed work to take home.
+- your child inisses one day or school. - > Please do not call the main office for assignments. - > Upon your child returning to school the next day, he/she is to request from the teacher any missed work to take home.